Skip to Content

 How to Seal Pavers with Sand

-There are three different types of sand that can be used to stabilize pavers; regular joint sand, sealant-activated joint sand, and water-activated polymeric joint sand.
-The second two options will help prevent weeds from growing between your pavers.
+Three different types of sand can be used to stabilize pavers; regular joint sand, sealant-activated joint sand, and water-activated polymeric joint sand.
+The second two options will help prevent weeds from growing between them.

 Polymeric joint sand looks like regular sand, but when water is added, the loose sand hardens into a mortar-like barrier.
 Consulting with experienced contractors can help determine which sand type is best for your specific situation.

-This prevents weeds from growing between your pavers, but will not protect the pavers themselves.
+This prevents weeds from growing between each paver, but will not protect the blocks themselves.
 Maintaining the appropriate weight on the surface is essential to prevent damages and enable necessary repairs when needed.

 Sealant-activated joint sand works similarly to polymeric sand, but instead of requiring water to harden, it needs sealant.
 This acts as a practical tool for enhancing the strength and durability of the surface, whether on asphalt or patio pavers.